Winners and losers from SEC football spring practices: A team-by-team look

 — Aria Gerson

-This article originally appeared on The Tuscaloosa News: SEC football spring practice winners and losers, team by team
+This article originally appeared on The Tuscaloosa News: SEC football spring practice winners and losers, team-by-team look